Free-ranging dog: Bites

 Street dogs generally avoid conflict with humans to survive.
 However, dog bites and attacks can occur for various reasons.
 Dogs might bite because they are scared, startled, feel threatened, or are protecting something valuable like their puppies, food, or toys.
-Bites can also happen if dogs are unwell due to illness or injury, are playing, or are experiencing hunger, thirst, abuse, or a lack of caretakers.
+Bites can also occur if dogs are unwell due to illness or injury; are playing; or are experiencing hunger, thirst, abuse, or a lack of caretakers.
 Territorial instincts and predator instincts can also lead to bites.
 Rabies remains a significant issue in some countries.
-In India, where it is estimated that there are about 62 million free-ranging dogs, about 17,4 million animal bites occur annually, resulting in 20,565 human rabies deaths.
+In India, where it is estimated that there are about 62 million free-ranging dogs, about 17.4 million animal bites occur annually, resulting in 20,565 human rabies deaths.
 Rabies is endemic in India, with the country accounting for 36% of the world's rabies deaths.